franceme/franceme.github.io/README.md

 </html>
 ```

-2. The website is completely static, no dynamic handling or webpage redirecting.
+2. The website is compiled, no dynamic handling or webpage redirecting.